Pandaqi/Board-Game-Simulations/exploding_kittens/src/notes.md

     &BLUE,
 ))
 .unwrap();

-== TOEKOMSTIGE TO DO ==
-* Kijk nog eens naar hoe Attack is ingebouwd en of dat nou 100% klopt met de spelregels.
-*

 == NOPE ==
 X Willekeurig = Kans 10% (there are many occasions for noping, so a lower value is more logical)